How to Apply to Our Program

 Yes.
 In fact, many of our students work at least 20 hours per week in addition to taking courses.
 To accommodate these work schedules nearly all of our courses occur in the evening between 4:00 pm and 9:40 pm.
 Students who work can decide how many courses they can handle at once.
 Full-time study would be three courses, or 9 units.
 Part-time study can be either one or two courses per semester.
-The only restriction upon taking the program at your own pace is that all degree requirements must be completed within seven years.
+The only restriction upon taking the program at your own pace is that all degree requirements must be completed within six years.

 The length of time it takes to finish the program depends in large part on how much time you have to give to your studies, and how well you are already prepared to select topics for your thesis or exams.
 Students who take three courses per semester can complete the program within two years (or sometimes two years plus a summer), while part-time students take longer.

 You may.
 SDSU accepts up to 9 units of transfer coursework, if it has not already been used toward a different degree and if the Graduate Advisor finds the content to be comparable to that in our own graduate program.
 Generally, such determinations would be made after you are admitted and you have supplied the Grad Advisor with syllabi and written materials from these courses.